Edward-Jing/edward-jing.github.io/_pages/about.md

   - /about.html
 ---

-I am a M.S. candidate in department of statistics in University of California, Davis.
-I received a B.S. degree in statistics from [Fudan University Department of Statistics and Data science ](https://www.fdsm.fudan.edu.cn/en/Statistics.aspx) in 2022.
-My thesis (Dota2 Mid-line AI based on Deep Reinforcement Learning) was fortunate to be advised by [Prof.Yin Xia](https://www.fdsm.fudan.edu.cn/En/preview.html?UID=012108) .
-Prior to this, I participated in UCEAP [(University of California Education Abroad Program)](https://uceap.universityofcalifornia.edu/) in 2019 Fall and exchanged in UC Davis.
+I am a Ph.D. student in the Department of Statistics at the University of California, Davis, where I began my doctoral studies in March 2025 after completing my M.S. degree in the same department.
+I received my B.S. in Statistics from the [Department of Statistics and Data Science at Fudan University](https://www.fdsm.fudan.edu.cn/en/Statistics.aspx) in 2022.
+My undergraduate thesis, *Dota2 Mid-line AI based on Deep Reinforcement Learning*, was advised by [Professor Yin Xia](https://www.fdsm.fudan.edu.cn/En/preview.html?UID=012108), to whom I am deeply grateful for mentorship and guidance.

-I am  interested in statistical problems of learning large complex biological data, with the method of causal inference, high-demension methods and statistical learning.
+In Fall 2019, I participated in the [University of California Education Abroad Program (UCEAP)](https://uceap.universityofcalifornia.edu/) and spent a semester as an exchange student at UC Davis.